jenmyers/jenmyers.net/_posts/2024-01-20-favorite-horror-films-of-2023.md

 <h3><a href="https://letterboxd.com/film/infinity-pool/"><em>Infinity Pool</em></a></h3>

-In all honestly, this one didn't come together for me as well as I would have liked, and I liked it less than Brandon Cronenberg's first film, <em>Possessor</em>.
+In all honestly, this one didn't come together for me as well as I would have liked, and I liked it less than Brandon Cronenberg's earlier film, <em>Possessor</em>.
 But it's bold and strange and unique, and I value that more than perfect coherence.

 <h3><a href="https://letterboxd.com/film/suitable-flesh/"><em>Suitable Flesh</em></a></h3>